 - Industrial REITs: An industrial REIT leases properties to businesses involved in manufacturing and warehousing.
 Typically, the leases are long and as a result, the value of industrial properties is stable.
 Location, logistical support and access to ports are some important factors that affect industrial REITs

 - Diversified REITs: Diversified REITs hold more than one category of REIT.

 Why investors in India may not prefer to invest in REITs?

-A few days back, the department of telecommunications (DoT) extended relaxations in work from home norms up to 31st December 2020 for IT and IT-enabled services firms.
+The department of telecommunications (DoT) had extended relaxations in work from home norms up to 31st December 2020 for IT and IT-enabled services firms.
 It is important to note that the major clients of REITs include companies from the IT sector.
 The clients of Mindspace Business Parks REIT include Accenture, JP Morgan, Capgemini, Barclays, Amazon, UBS, Facebook, and Qualcomm.

-The price of Embassy Office Parks REIT has failed to recover from its all-time low in April despite the sharp recovery of the broad market from its all-time lows in March.
+The price of Embassy Office Parks REIT has failed to recover entirely so far from its all-time low in April 2020 despite the sharp recovery of the broad market from its all-time lows in March 2020.

 - Limited growth: Unlike equities, where there are no regulations of payout of dividends from the income a company generates, REITs are required to pay at least 90% of their income as dividends, as discussed above.
 As a result of this, there may not be much room left for REITs to grow through the reinvestment income which would eventually affect the share price of REITs

 - Predictability of earnings: The rental income of REITs is fixed by contract bringing-in consistency in the earnings of REITs across periods

 - High dividend yield: With REITs required to distribute their rental income in the form of dividends, the dividend yield on REITs is greater than the dividend yield on equities